-The Five Elements to Master to Tackle Emotional Writing
+The Five Elements Needed to Master Emotional Writing

 I cry at movies.